adap/flower/baselines/depthfl/README.md

 | CIFAR100 | 100 | 100 | IID or Non-IID |

 **Training Hyperparameters:**
-The following table shows the main hyperparameters for this baseline with their default value (i.e. the value used if you run `python main.py` directly)
+The following table shows the main hyperparameters for this baseline with their default value (i.e. the value used if you run `python -m depthfl.main` directly)

 | Description | Default Value |
 | ----------- | ----- |